ronknight/google-trends/README.md

 ## Overview

-This Python script allows you to compare the popularity of two or three keywords over a specified timeframe using Google Trends data.
-The script fetches interest over time for the provided keywords and visualizes the trends using matplotlib, saving the comparison as a plot image.
+This Python-based script allows you to compare the popularity of two or three keywords over a specified timeframe using Google Trends data.
+The script fetches interest over time for the provided keywords and visualizes the trends using `matplotlib`.
+You can now access the comparison tool via a Flask web interface, submit keywords, and display the resulting comparison image directly in your browser.

 ## Features